vramework/schemats/README.md

 Before anything, I would like to give a massive thank you to [sweetiq](https://www.npmjs.com/package/schemats) and their contributors for giving me a huge head start.

-The reason I have created a new repo instead of a fork is because I don't support mysql and have some breaking changes due to how this library is consumed by vramework libraries (coming soon).
+The reason I have created a new repo instead of a fork is because I don't support mysql and have some breaking changes due to how this library is consumed by [typescript-postgres]() and [vramework]().

 I have kept the name and based off their MIT license as means of attribution and thanks.

 ## Why Schemats

+Because being able to make a change to your database structure and have it:

+- validate through your node backend APIs
+- get verified against automatically generate JSON schemas
+- raise errors in your frontend application

+Is just a great developer experience in my opinion.

-Being able to weave your database structure through backend APIs, automatically generated JSON schemas and all the way to a button in the frontend allows you to ensure that any breaking change can be caught everywhere.
-This allows us to some pretty amazing things when it comes to refactoring and maintaining codebases, but that is more for a blog post about Vramework than this readme.
+This allows us to some pretty amazing things when it comes to refactoring and maintaining codebases, and also provide the meta-data to help with libraries like [typescript-postgres]().

 ## Quickstart